 - Facial redness: One of the most common signs is facial redness, often referred to as alcohol flush reaction.
 This can result from dilated blood vessels near the skin’s surface and is more common in some Asian populations.
 However, not everyone with facial redness is an alcoholic.

 - Broken blood vessels: Chronic alcohol use can lead to the development of spider veins or broken blood vessels, especially around the nose and cheeks.
 These can appear as small, red, or purple lines on the skin.
+Some refer to this as alcoholic nose.

-- Puffy face: Excessive alcohol consumption can cause fluid retention, leading to a puffy or bloated alcohol face.
+- Puffy face: Excessive alcohol consumption can cause fluid retention, leading to a puffy or alcohol bloated face.
 Alcohol face bloat can result from dehydration and inflammation.
 A swollen alcoholic face is one of the hallmark indicators of someone grappling with alcohol use disorder.

 - Paleness or jaundice: Long-term alcohol abuse can damage the liver, leading to conditions like jaundice, which causes yellowing of the skin and eyes.
 A classic alcoholic appearance involves a pale or sallow complexion.